MahaoAlex/CronDispatcher/README.md

-# CronDispatcher
+# cron-dispatcher

 ## Overview

-CronDispatcher is a Kubernetes namespace-level cron job management platform that implements containerized orchestration and lifecycle management of scheduled tasks through a declarative configuration mode driven by ConfigMap.
+cron-dispatcher is a Kubernetes namespace-level cron job management platform that implements containerized orchestration and lifecycle management of scheduled tasks through a declarative configuration mode driven by ConfigMap.
 It provides a robust, scalable solution for managing scheduled workloads in CCI 2.0 environments.

 ## Key Features